mide42/ListOfLets/README.md

 <br>

-Further, the repository contains also the following word lists:
+Further, the repository contains also the following lists:
 * [List of Query Languages](ListOfQueryLanguages.md)
 * [List of Development Kits](ListOfDevelopmentKits.md)
 * [List of Software Stacks](ListOfStacks.md)